 - Alleviating poverty and providing access to water, sanitation, power and essential services

 - Bringing safe shelter to communities prone to disaster and displaced populations

 - Rebuilding community and creating neutral spaces for dialogue in post-conflict areas

 - Mitigating the effects of rapid urbanization in unplanned settlements

 - Creating spaces to meet the needs of those with disabilities and other at-risk populations

 - Reducing the footprint of the built environment and addressing climate change

 To foster knowledge sharing and promote best practices, we developed the Open Architecture Network (www.openarchitecturenetwork.org).
-This groundbreaking online network empowers architects, designers, builders and their clients to share every aspect of their projects and process in an open-source community.
-Drawings, documents, hi-res images, slideshows and more can be freely downloaded and shared by all.
+This groundbreaking on-line network empowers architects, designers, builders and their clients to share architectural plans and drawings – including CAD files.
+All plans are shared through an open-source model and can be freely downloaded by all.

 Join us in building safer, more sustainable and more innovative structures—structures that are assets to their communities and an ongoing testament to the ability of people to come together to envision a better future.

 Architecture for Humanity brings people who care about sustainable development together.
 We provide a range of design and construction administration services to partners and clients through a global network of design, development and construction professionals with local expertise and knowledge.